310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
-Yeah, they’re important too, but I meant to look a little bit to the right… Look, it’s the people from your household.
+Yeah, they’re important too, but I meant to look a liiittle bit to the right… Look, it’s the people from your household.
 {% endbubble %}

 {% bubble Kanata v2 %}